 Was it the Characters?

 I feel like I get most attached to a show when I can relate to the characters in some way.
 With The OC, I had just finished high school and this show is about high schoolers.
 But, there’s more… maybe the Jewishness?
 Not that I have ever really focused all that much on my religion, but maybe there was some familiarity there?
-Also, one of the main characters (Adam Brody as Seth Cohen in the GIF above) in this show came up with the idea of Chrismukkah, which is a holiday combining both Hanukkah and Christmas into one… my kinda holiday, twice the fun!
+Also, one of the main characters in this show came up with the idea of Chrismukkah, which is a holiday combining both Hanukkah and Christmas into one… my kinda holiday, twice the fun!
 Also, Seth was quite the awesome character… always made me laugh!

 While watching The OC, I realized I liked Marissa Cooper (Mischa Barton) a little too much, if ya know what I mean.
 It was this very show and this very actress that lead to me realizing that I was not exactly into boys.
 While watching her and Ryan make out, I caught myself hoping and imagining I was in Ryan’s place as opposed to Marissa’s.
 Then, to my surprise, Mischa Barton wound up dating a girl in the show briefly.
 Very cool.